 While family disputes can arise whether a will exists or not, it is perhaps more likely to arise where it isn’t clear what the deceased person wanted to happen to their assets.
 This is where the law steps in to dictate how the estate is distributed.
 Having a professionally drawn will enables you to make your wishes clear to your loved ones.

-The Private Client team at Farleys Solicitors LLP are experienced in all aspects of will drafting.
+The private client team at Farleys Solicitors are experienced in all aspects of will drafting.
 For advice on making a will, or to discuss your existing will, call the team on 0845 287 0939 or email us here.